jscoq/jscoq/docs/build.md

 or the like.

 ## Prerequisites
- * OPAM 2  (use binary installer from https://opam.ocaml.org/doc/Install.html)
+ * OPAM 2 (you can the installer from https://opam.ocaml.org/doc/Install.html)
  * m4 (`apt install m4`)
  * bubblewrap (`apt install bubblewrap`)
  * npm (bundled with latest Nodejs, follow the [instructions](https://github.com/nodesource/distributions/blob/master/README.md#installation-instructions)).